Ep 20: Building a Strong Family Culture

 Thomas Lickona, author of How to Raise Kind Kids, reveals how parents can combat the constant barrage of influence on teenagers from peers, media, and the internet.
-This requires creating a family culture so strong it overpowers the negative influences.
-In this episode, we lay out a guide for how to apply these techniques with teens.
+His philosophy for this requires creating a family culture so strong it overpowers the negative influences.

 Full Show Notes